dart-backend/angel3-guide/deployment/ubuntu-and-nginx.md

   a. `https://askubuntu.com/questions/919054/how-do-i-run-a-single-command-at-startup-using-systemd`
 7. Basic nginx setup with `proxy_pass`
   a.
 Don't run your application server as `root`
   b.
-Serve static files via `nginx` instead of Angel
+Serve static files via `nginx` instead of Angel3
     * Even though `CachingVirtualDirectory` is extremely simple to use, it would be served via proxy
     * It's faster for `nginx` to serve your static files directly.